 Now, there are numerous people who think that you can avoid taxes on savings bond interest from bonds that have already matured by not cashing them.

-Of course, that is not true.
-Don’t believe me, read IRS Publication 550 under the U.S. Savings Bonds section and you will see under the heading Reporting options for cash method taxpayers:
+That is not true.
+Don’t believe me just because I say so.
+Go to the source and read IRS Publication 550 under the U.S. Savings Bonds section and you will see under the heading Reporting options for cash method taxpayers:

 Method 1.
 Postpone reporting the interest until the earlier of the year you cash or dispose of the bonds or the year in which they mature.

-That "the earlier of" is IRS-speak for whichever one of these these things happens first.
+That “the earlier of” is IRS-speak for whichever one of these these things happens first.
 In other words, they IRS does not care if you never cash in your savings bonds.
-There is no IRS penalty for not cashing in mature savings bonds, but you still owe the taxes on the interest.
+There is no IRS penalty for not cashing in mature savings bonds, but you still owe the taxes on the interest when they mature whether you cash in your savings bonds or not.

 The bad news is that many savings bonds are tagged with the social security number of the owner, so it’s only a matter of time before a computer gets around to deciding that the dollar amount is big enough to worry about.
 Worse, yet, for anyone being targeted for an audit, you can be this is a big fat red flag on your file.

 Obviously, if you only have $300 of savings bonds, no one is going to bother unless they figure out a way to automate it.
 Of course, if you only have $300 worth of savings bonds, then why are trying to avoid the taxes?
-When you cash them in you’ll get $300 and you’ll owe less than a $100.
+When you cash them in you’ll get $300 and most likely owe less than $10.
 You are still coming out ahead and you can start earning interest on what is left.

-Otherwise, you can roll the dice and hope the IRS never bothers.
+Otherwise, you can roll the dice and hope the IRS never bothers with you and your savings bonds.
 Of course, if they do make the effort, you’ll owe interest and penalties on the taxes you owed but never paid on your unreported income.
+Worse, they may just decide to go ahead and look at the rest of your tax return.

 Cash in your savings bonds when they mature.
 Don’t try and make this one of your tax tricks.